Martinsos/opal/README.md

 Main difference is that Opal offers support for AVX2 and 4 alignment modes instead of just Smith-Waterman.

 #### Requirements

+By compiling code with makefile and running ./test, you can see if you have SSE2, SSE4.1, AVX2 or NEON, and also see if everything is working.

+##### x86

-SSE4.1 or higher.
+SSE2 or higher.
 If AVX2 is available, Opal will consume two times more sequences and will therefore work two times faster.

-By compiling code with makefile and running ./test, you can see if you have SSE4.1 or AVX2 and also see if everything is working.
+##### Arm

+NEON is required to run the SIMD code on Arm.
+NEON is available on some `armv7` platforms, and on all `Aarch64` platforms.

 #### Alignment modes
 Opal offers 4 different modes of alignment: 1 local and 3 global modes, explained below.